 Andrew Myers

-Andrew Myers is an Oregon based visual artist and educator who explores the concepts of instinct, extinction, isolation and the conservation and preservation of wild places and creatures in work that is drawing-based with elements of installation, printmaking, sculpture and animation.
-He received his undergraduate art degree from Eastern Oregon University and an MFA in drawing and painting from Portland State University.
+Andrew Myers is an Oregon based visual artist who explores the concepts of instinct, extinction, isolation and the conservation and preservation of wild places and creatures in work that is drawing-based with elements of installation, printmaking, sculpture and animation.

 Myers is a 2024 recipient of the Oregon Arts Commission Individual Artist Fellowship as well as a two-time recipient of the Career Opportunity Grant from the Oregon Arts Commission and the Ford Family Foundation.
-Notable exhibitions have been presented by the Jordan Schnitzer Museum of Art in Eugene OR, Soil Gallery in Seattle WA, Rodgers Gallery at Willamette University, Fairbanks Gallery at Oregon State University, RISD ISB Gallery in Providence RI and the PM Bohúň Gallery in Liptov, Slovakia.
+Notable exhibitions have been presented by the Jordan Schnitzer Museum of Art in Eugene OR, Espacio Vilches Gallery in Santiago, Chile, Soil Gallery in Seattle WA, Rodgers Gallery at Willamette University, Fairbanks Gallery at Oregon State University, RISD ISB Gallery in Providence RI and the PM Bohúň Gallery in Liptov, Slovakia.
 He has been awarded funded artist residencies that include an OAC Golden Spot Award at Caldera, Playa at Summer Lake, Oak Spring Garden Foundation and Pine Meadow Ranch Center for Arts and Agriculture.